 Back to Home Page or Contents or Judaism or Article Index

-It is said that the ark that stopped whole armies, demolished walls and was able to open the waters of the rivers, is hidden in Jerusalem or secretly guarded in a church in Ethiopia.
+The Ark of the Covenant, is one of the most sacred and terrible objects of God.
+It is a sacred chest of wood and gold that enclose the 10 tablets of the law.
+It is said that the ark stopped whole armies, demolished walls and was able to open the waters of the rivers.
+Currently experts say it is hidden in Jerusalem or secretly guarded in a church in Ethiopia.

 The Bible, in Exodus 25: 10-22, describes it in great detail: it was a kind of acacia wood, covered inside and out with pure gold, measuring 2.5 cubits long and 1.5 cubits long.
 Width and height (about 1.25 meters long by 0.75 meters wide and 0.75 meters high).
 A golden cornice or garland surrounded its upper part, and on the outside was fixed four rings of gold on both sides, through which were inserted two long poles, also made of acacia wood covered with gold, to be able to carry it.
 Its top cap, called "propitiatory", was solid gold and had on top the image of two gold cherubim, one facing the other and with the wings unfolded, that looked towards the center of the box.
 Between the cherubim and the mercy seat there was an open space-a kind of sacred triangle-which was called the oracle, and was the most sacred part of the Ark.
 There the LORD made his decrees to Israel.
 "There," the Lord had told Moses, "I will meet you from the mercy seat, from the midst of the two cherubim placed on the ark of the Testimony, I will tell you everything that is to be ordered for the Israelites."
 (Ex.
 25, 22).